cibinjoseph/VOLCANOR/README.md

 ## Features
 - Parallelized implementation using OpenMP
-- Provisions for analysis of sinusoid pitching and plunging motions
 - Rankine vortex model (includes ideal vortex model)
 - Vortex dissipation due to turbulence and viscosity
 - Slow-start to avoid large starting vortex